hugs/angelo/README.md

 ###   Awesome features!

-- Useful for being able to run (and re-run!) your mocha test suites
+- Useful for running (and re-running!) mocha test suites.

 - Simple API.
 Load and play -- that's all you need to know!